Frequently Asked Questions

 No. Your card contains a proximity chip and wiring that coils throughout the card.
 Punching a hole in your Pioneer Card could render it useless and cost you $25 to replace.

 To report a problem with your Pioneer Card or an electronic reader contact the ID Center at 412-392-8066.
-The ID Center is located on the first floor of Thayer Hall.
+The ID Center is located on the second floor of 101 Wood Street.
 ID Center staff will verify that your access permissions are correct and active.
 If your Pioneer Card is damaged, which may cause access problems, you should stop by the ID Center to request a replacement card.
 There is a $25 fee to replace a damaged card.

 No. A person may only carry one active Pioneer Card at a time.
 Your primary classification within the University database will determine what type of card you are issued.
 Our system will assign only one classification - either faculty, staff or student.